 Tales of the Aura Weavers follows on from the Aura Weavers saga.
 Each book is a complete story, building on the lands and people originally presented in Aura Weavers.

 The Day of the Wedding is a prime example of what happens when I unleash my inner goof.

 In Once Upon an Attic, romance blooms among long-abandoned attic treasures, with a little help from a friendly ghost.

-About me: While sometimes writing is all-consuming, I get a kick out of hanging out with my family, handicrafts (currently tatting) and art.
-Recently I’ve been learning to play early music (Baroque and earlier) on my baritone ukulele.
-I go for walks, read a lot, watch my cats sleep …
+About me: While sometimes writing is all-consuming, I get a kick out of hanging out with my family and friends, handicrafts (currently tatting) and art.
+Recently I’ve been learning to play early music (Baroque and earlier) on my baritone ukuleles.
+I go for walks, read a lot, watch my cats sleep…

 Yep.
 Lots to love.

 You can find the books on your favorite online platform.
 I’m at email@example.com.